membraneframework/membrane_tutorials/basic_pipeline/8_Mixer.md

  ...
 end
 ```
 What we do is that we are simply putting the incoming `buffer` into the `Track` structure for the given pad.
 Note, that we have to be sure that we are not losing any information which is in the `Track`'s buffer before the update.
 In case there is a buffer on a given `Track`, it has to be processed before another buffer comes.
 Why can we be sure of that in our implementation?
-That's because we will be returning the `:redemand` action.
-As you might remember from the chapter about the redemands, all the actions returned from the element's callback are taken immediately after the callback returns - that means, they are taken before any other incoming event is served.
-If we would have put the whole logic of processing the buffer into the `handle_demand/5` callback, we could simply call that callback with the `:redemand` action and be sure that the newly added buffer will be immediately processed before any other buffer comes (that means - before the other `handle_process/4` callback gets called).
-Such an approach is powerful since we can also use it in other callback - `handle_end_of_stream/3`, which get's called once the `:end_of_stream` event comes on the given pad.
+That's before we precisely steer the flow of our program and ask for the next buffer after we empty the buffer hold in the state of the element.
 ```Elixir
 # FILE: lib/elements/Mixer.ex